 Flathead Ford Valve Removal Tools

-How to Remove Those Stubborn Valves and Valve Guides
+How to Remove Those Stubborn Valves and Valve Guides - Page 3

 The following pictures show the approximate use and positioning of the tools listed on page 2 of this article.
 Remember to use protective gloves and eyewear whenever you use impact tools.
 The pictures show the tools in place on a freshly rebuilt engine, but they were used on this same engine when everything was full of grease and dirt.
 It can help to see what you are doing if you clean out the valve galley first to knock out as much built-up grease as possible.
 A trouble light will help you see the parts better.